luangjokaj/sos/README.md

 - [SkyFonts](https://skyfonts.com/) - The simplest way to try, install, and manage fonts.
 - [1Password](https://1password.com/) - 1Password remembers them all for you.
 Save your passwords and log in to sites with a single click.
 It's that simple.
 - [LastPass](https://www.lastpass.com/) - LastPass remembers all your passwords, so you don't have to.
+- [Fantastical](https://flexibits.com/fantastical) - The calendar app you won't be able to live without.
+- [HandBrake](https://handbrake.fr/) - HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.

 ## Notes & Tasks
 - [Notion](https://www.notion.so/) - A new tool that blends your everyday work apps into one.
 It's the all-in-one workspace for you and your team.